panzerdp/dmitripavlutin.com/content/posts/169-javascript-env-variables/index.md

 ### 2.2 Webpack

-Unlike Vite, Webpack doesn't expose variables to the web application out of the box.
+Webpack doesn't expose variables to the web application out of the box.

 But it can be easily achieved using the [EnvironmentPlugin](https://webpack.js.org/plugins/environment-plugin/), which is a built-in webpack plugin.